-- 1. Turn off the vehicle.
+1. Turn off the vehicle.

-- 2. Lock the vehicle in one of two waus:
+Keys, Doors, and Windows 2.
+Lock the vehicle in one of two ways:

-- Use the RKF transmitter.

-- With a door open, press a on the interior of the door.

-- 3. After 30 seconds, the alarm system will arm and the indicator light will begin to slowly flash.
-Pressing a on the RKE transmitter a second time will bupass the 30-second delay and immediately arm the alarm sustem.
+- Use the RKF transmitter. - With a door open, press 🖬 on the interior of the door. - 3.
+After 30 seconds, the alarm system will arm and the indicator light will begin to slowly flash.
+Pressing • on the RKE transmitter a second time will bypass the 30-second delay and immediately arm the alarm system.